anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ## Choosing between the readings

+It is worth noting rule 5 at the top of the [lectionary](https://www.churchofengland.org/prayer-and-worship/worship-texts-and-resources/common-worship/churchs-year/lectionary#p539a), which gives permission to extend the readings:

+> In a compact cycle of readings such as these, some passages have necessarily been abbreviated.
+When opportunity allows, the passages may be read in full.
+Verses in brackets may be included or omitted, as desired.

 Each service has the following readings:

 * **Old Testament reading** (or sometimes a reading from Acts),